The Bowditch boundary of $(G,\mathcal{H})$ when $G$ is hyperbolic: Abstract

 \section{Abstract}

 In this note we use Yaman's dynamical characterization of relative hyperbolicity to prove a theorem of Bowditch about relatively hyperbolic pairs $(G,\mc{H})$ with $G$ hyperbolic.
 Our proof additionally gives a description of the Bowditch boundary of such a pair.
+This description of the boundary was previously obtained by Tran \cite{Tran13}.